“Shalom I leave with you, my shalom I give to you,

-Not as the world gives do I give.
+Not as the world gives do I give it to you.”

-Shalom is generally translated as peace, but in Hebrew there are no one-word translations rather, every word has shades. and depths of meaning.
-Thus, shalom implies completeness, order, fullness, harmony, tranquility, health, prosperity, wholeness and the absence of discord.
 Shalom embodies the Biblical vision of creation in which all are one, all reality is in harmony and unity and there is wellbeing for every creature.
 We are not only bound to God but to one another in a caring and just community in which there is no reason for fear.
-This is the shalom Jesus gave to his disciples; this was his hope for them that they would continue to work to create a world of love, peace, harmony and justice.
+Shalom is generally translated as peace, but in Hebrew there are no one-word translations rather, every word has shades and depths of meaning.
+Thus, shalom implies completeness, order, fullness, harmony, tranquility, health, prosperity, wholeness and the absence of discord.
+This is the shalom Jesus wished for his disciples.

 Within the sphere of my own life I will try to live the vision of shalom